oniseven/CI3-AdminLTE/README.md

 - Clone this to your php server, you could use XAMPP or any kind of PHP server.
 - Import the demo database `demo_database_cignadlte.sql` to MySQL database server that you have.
-- Rename `.env-test` in `applications` folder to `.env`, and populate the data according to your database config.
+- Rename `.env-test` in `application` folder to `.env`, and populate the data according to your database config.
 - In cli/bash run `composer install` it will install dependency from `composer.json`.
 - That's it.
 You are good to go, just open your browser and go to <http://localhost/cignadlte>.
 - Have fun.